A word about "period dress" because for some reason it can be contentious which is rather odd since it is merely fashion.

 If one is academic one would spend time pointing out the differences between early Regency period style gowns (1790-1800) compared to later Regency gown styles, so beautifully depicted in the painting, at left.

 This late Regency style - very high-waisted with puffed short sleeves - is the one most familiar to us and is most commonly seen in Jane Austen movies.
 Simple to sew & comfortable to wear, it is an easy, authentic choice.

 Menswear was similarly neutral: shirts were white and suits were black.
 However a man's waistcoat (vest) offered a jot of color in the overhwelmingly white landscape of the early Regency fashion scene.
 It would not be until after 1815, that colors such as vivid yellow, garnet, blue & shades of green, reappeared as stylish choices once again.

-Dramatic changes in fashion occurred in Jane Austen's lifetime, especially in the twenty-one years between 1792, the year she attended her first ball at the Basingstoke Assembly Rooms and 1813 when "Pride & Prejudice" was a bestseller.
+Dramatic changes in fashion occurred in Jane Austen's lifetime, especially in the twenty years between 1792, the year she attended her first ball at the Basingstoke Assembly Rooms and 1812 when "Sense & Sensibility" was a bestseller.
 It is no wonder that her personal letters are filled with exasperated comments about it!

 So - if you are like Miss Austen in that you enjoy fashion for itself, please feel free to wear your white muslin gown, new bonnet or favorite waistcoat . . . . . . . .
 OR NOT!

 Modern dress or period dress - BOTH are welcome at all Regency Assembly living history events.

 For those who have decided to adventure in the world of period dress, might we suggest Mara Riley's indispensable book "Whatever Shall I Wear?
 A Guide to Assembling a Woman's Basic 18th Century Wardrobe" ($13) OR consult our links for free guidance.
 There is no time like the present to begin!